jeena03/Vadodara-specialty-companies/methodology.md

 - DSIR database helped identify companies with recognized R&D units.

+- Google Patents (patents.google.com) was used to search company names to verify patent filings as a cross-check for differentiation scoring.

 - AI tools like Claude and Grok were used for quick summaries, but all information was cross-verified before use.

 ### 3. Research Process